ocrmypdf/OCRmyPDF/docs/batch.rst

        --command='ocrmypdf "${watch_src_path}" "out/${watch_src_path}" ' \
        .  # don't forget the final dot

+On file servers, you could configure watchmedo as a system service so it will run all the time.

 For more complex behavior you can write a Python script around to use the watchdog API.

-On file servers, you could configure watchmedo as a system service so it will run all the time.
+You can refer to the watcher.py script as an example.

 Caveats
 -------